zerowst/Chatcoach/README.md

 - **Evaluation:**

-  We have stored some processed lingual coach results of different methods including our method GCoT, gpt3.5,
+  We have stored some processed lingual coach results of different methods including our method GCoT, Zero-shot CoT,
     Vanilla CoT, etc. You may load those files in ```multi_prompt/pipeline/lingual/data```

   To evaluate the existing methods, run: